-b) Determine whether the service is rendered personally by any person who is a connected person in relation to the company, close corporation or trust
+(b) Determine whether the service is rendered personally by any person who is a connected person in relation to the company, close corporation or trust

-The term "connected person" is defined in section 1(1) and must be applied accordingly.
-The word "service" includes the provisions of a person to render a service or work for a client (including, for example, companies, close corporations and trusts operating as labour brokers).
+The term "connected person" is defined in section 1(1) and must be applied accordingly.7 The word "service" includes the provisions of a person to render a service or work for a client (including, for example, companies, close corporations and trusts operating as labour brokers).
 If the service is rendered personally by any person who is a connected person in relation to the company, close corporation or trust, then proceed to the next test below.
 If this is not the case, the company, close corporation or trust is not a "personal service provider", and it is not subject to the deduction or withholding of employees' tax.

-c) Determine whether the company, close corporation or trust employs (or is likely to employ) three or more full-time employees throughout the particular year of assessment who are, on a full-time basis, engaged in the business of rendering the service, and who are not holders of shares or members of the company or close corporation, nor settlors or beneficiaries of a trust, nor connected persons in relation to such persons
+(c) Determine whether the company, close corporation or trust employs (or is likely to employ) three or more full-time employees throughout the particular year of assessment who are, on a full-time basis, engaged in the business of rendering the service, and who are not holders of shares or members of the company or close corporation, nor settlors or beneficiaries of a trust, nor connected persons in relation to such persons

-The employees referred to here must be directly involved in the service activities of the personal service provider.
-Auxiliary staff such as cleaning staff do not enable the service delivery business and do not qualify under the legislation.
+The phrase "engaged in the business...of rendering any such service" mean that the employees must be directly involved in the service activities of the personal service provider.
+Taking this into consideration, auxiliary staff such as cleaning staff do not enable the service delivery business and, therefore, do not qualify under the legislation for purposes of determining the "three or more full-time employees" requirement.

 It is not possible to define precisely who could be regarded as being engaged in the business on a "full-time" basis.
-The facts and circumstances of each case must be evaluated to determine whether they qualify as full-time for purposes of the exclusion.
+The facts and circumstances of each case must be evaluated to determine whether an employee will qualify as being engaged on a full-time basis for purposes of the exclusion.